Vatican City: Non-party, non-signatory policy

-The Vatican City is not a member of the United Nations (UN), but was granted observer status to the United Nations General Assembly in 1968; the only other country in a similar position is the partially recognized State of Palestine.
+The Vatican City is not a member of the United Nations (UN), but the Holy See was granted observer status to the United Nations General Assembly in 1968; the only other country in a similar position is the partially recognized State of Palestine.
 Since it is not a member of the UN, the Vatican City is not subjected to the jurisdiction of the International Court of Justice (ICJ).
-It does, however, engage with various UN specialized agencies through its observer status including the Central Emergency Response Fund, to which it contributed US$20,000 between 2006 and 2022.
+It engages with UN specialized agencies through its observer status, including the Central Emergency Response Fund, to which it contributed US$20,000 between 2006 and 2022.

 The Vatican City State is not a member of the International Criminal Court (ICC).
-In Europe, only Belarus is also a non-party, non-signatory state, while Ukraine and the Principality of Monaco are signatory States that have not ratified and the Russian Federation withdrew from it in 2016.
+In Europe, only Belarus is also a non-party, non-signatory state.
+Ukraine and Monaco are signatory states that have not ratified and Russia withdrew from it in 2016.

-The Vatican City State is not a member of the European Court of Human Rights.
-Among European states, Belarus is also not a member, while the Russian Federation has ceased to be part of it after being expelled from the Council of Europe following the 2022 Russian invasion of Ukraine.
+The Vatican City State is not a member of the Council of Europe nor a party to the European Convention on Human Rights, thus is not subject to the European Court of Human Rights.
+Among European states, Belarus is also not a member, while Russia has ceased to be part of it after being expelled from the Council of Europe following the 2022 Russian invasion of Ukraine.

 The OECD's "Common Reporting Standard" (CRS), aiming at preventing tax evasion and money laundering, has also not been signed.
-The Vatican City State has been criticized for money laundering practises in the past decades.
+The Vatican City State has been criticized for money-laundering practices in the past decades.
 The only other country in Europe that has not agreed to sign the CRS is Belarus.

-The Vatican City State is also one of few countries in the world that does not provide any publicly available financial data to the IMF.
+The Vatican City State is one of few countries in the world that do not provide any publicly available financial data to the International Monetary Fund.